The 6 Best Sprint Workouts For Beginners

 #3: Sprint Workouts For Beginners: Short Sprints 1.1

-1. Warm-up with 10-15 minutes of light jogging and dynamic exercises.
+1. Warm up with 10-15 minutes of light jogging and dynamic exercises.

-2. Sprint 10-15 seconds.
+2. Sprint for 10-15 seconds.

-3. Complete rest for 90 seconds.
+3. Rest completely for 90 seconds.

 5. Cool down with 5 minutes of light jogging.